AdnanYousaf813/AYImageKit/README.md

 # AYImageKit

-AYImageKit is a Swift Library for Aysnc Image Downloading, Show Name's Initials and Can View image in Separate Screen.
+AYImageKit is a Swift Library for Async Image Downloading, Show Name's Initials and Can View image in Separate Screen.

 # Features